 The new D v4-series and E v4-series Azure Virtual Machines feature the Intel® Xeon® Platinum 8272CL custom processor, which can achieve up to 3.4 Ghz all core turbo frequency.
 The D v4-series and E v4-series virtual machines (VMs) don’t provide any temporary storage.
 The D v4-series and Ds v4-series virtual machine sizes can meet the requirements associated with most general-purpose workloads.
 The E v4-series and Es v4-series VMs offer up to 504 GiB of RAM and are ideal for various memory-intensive enterprise applications.

-Live Video Analytics is a platform to capture, record and analyse live video and publish the results (video and/or video analytics), enabling intelligent video applications.
+Live Video Analytics is a platform to capture, record, and analyze live video and publish the results (video and/or video analytics), enabling intelligent video applications.

 Windows Server containers in AKS is now available in Azure Government.